PierreSenellart/provsql/doc/TODO/case-studies.md

 # Documentation TODO: case-study coverage

-`feature-coverage.md` (in this directory) lists user-guide features that are not exercised by the tutorial or any of the six existing case studies.
+The feature-coverage matrix in the rendered user guide (`doc/source/user/casestudies.rst`, section *Feature coverage matrix*) lists user-guide features that are not exercised by the tutorial or any of the six existing case studies.
 This file plans how to close that gap, by extending CS1-CS5 where the existing scenario fits.
 CS6 (City Air-Quality Sensor Network) already covers the continuous-distribution surface end-to-end.

 ## Out of scope